ajakaja/ajakaja.github.io/_cache/mechanics.md

 * The $$(-2)$$ factor doesn't really matter; as we have already seen, $$\mathcal{L}$$ can be multiplied by scalars (and changed in other ways) without changing the equations of motion.
 Because, ultimately, $$S$$ is kind of meaningless, I guess?

-I think the right interpretation of this, at least for now, is purely as a *clever differential equation-solving technique*.
+I think the right interpretation of this, at least for now, is as a *clever differential equation-solving technique*.
 Here's the same technique if you were just working with matrices: in order to solve $$A\mathbf{x} = 0$$, you:

 * instead solve $$\Rightarrow \mathbf{x} \cdot A\mathbf{x} = 0$$
 * find a way to factor $$A = B^{*}B$$ (always possible if A is positive-semidefinite)